nilsmartel/string/README.md

   chars        Prints all chars on separate lines template     Useful for templating, replace sections of input with the output of a shell command or script each         Map each line of input to a subcommand.
-Can be used to parallelize work completions  Print a tab completion script for your shell help         Print this message or the help of the given subcommand(s)
+Can be used to parallelize work completions  Print a tab completion script for your shell.
+See the README on how to install it help         Print this message or the help of the given subcommand(s)

 Options: